bodkan/slendr/README.md

 )
 ```

-2. Define demographic history and spatial boundaries of populations
+#### 2. Define demographic history and population boundaries

-    (times are given in “units before present”, distances in
+Times are given in “units before present”, distances in kilometers.
-    kilometers):

 ``` r
 p1 <- population(